TUDSSL/TUD_ENS_Logo/README.md

 ### History

-This template is an adapted LaTeX thesis template of the old TU Delft Embedded Systems Group (see example [here](https://repository.tudelft.nl/islandora/object/uuid%3A6d5a3afd-1966-4357-b063-7a82c0fdb0ab)).
-That template was again adapted from the MSc thesi template of the [Parallel (and then Distributed) Systems group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/distributed-systems/) at TU Delft.
+The logo was created by Casper Dennis van Wezel and originally hosted (here)[https://github.com/12casper3/ENS-Logo/].
+This repository is its cleaned and revised copy.

 ### Copyright

-Copyright (C) 2019 TU Delft Embedded and Networked Systems Group.
+Copyright (C) 2019 TU Delft Embedded and Networked Systems Group and and Casper Dennis van Wezel.

 MIT Licence.
 See [License](https://github.com/TUDSSL/TUD_ENS_MSc_Thesis_Template/blob/master/LICENSE) file for details.